-The smartphone is the center of most people's digital universe, so finding the best accessories for your smartphone is almost as important as finding the best smartphone.
+The phone is the center of most people's digital universe, so finding the best accessories for your phone is almost as important as finding the best phone.

 While this isn't an exhaustive list of all of the best smartphone accessories on the market, here's a look at some of our favorites that you may find helpful too.